Important Things To Know About Polyamorous Dating

 A Final Word

 Life can be tough and complicated.
 Relationships can be especially tough and complicated, especially when multiple parties and factors are entered into the equation.
-This does not mean that polyamorous relationships are doomed to fail, however, as previously stated, respect, communication, and self-awareness are paramount.
-Entering into a polyamorous relationship is almost guaranteed to do more harm than good.
+This does not mean that polyamorous relationships are doomed to fail; however, as previously stated, respect, communication, and self-awareness are paramount.
 All involved partners should be happy, comfortable, communicative, and honest.
 If everyone is not on the same page, problems are virtually guaranteed.